cn0047/stash/ed/theory.md

 * presentation layer (html, css, js)
 * business layer (node, php, etc)
 * data access layer (mongo, mysql, etc)

-#### Aggregation and Composition

-Aggregation - child can exist independently of the parent (Car -> Tires).

-Composition - child can NOT exist independent of the parent (House -> Room).

 #### Low coupling and high cohesion.